balena-solutions/ai-hat-demo/README.md

 - **Auto-Restarts:** The whole process is wrapped in a while True loop, so if rpicam-vid ever crashes, the Python script automatically restarts it, making the stream very stable.

 Hailo provides an [example repository](https://github.com/hailo-ai/hailo-rpi5-examples) if you'd like more control over the AI detection process and access to additional data, such as the coordinates of the bounding boxes, etc...

-### hailo-kmod service
-As mentioned earlier, the hailo-kmod service handles firmware setup and kernel module loading.

-The **Dockerfile** uses a multistage build to save drive space and bandwidth.
-The first stage creates a build environment, downloads the Hailo driver source from GitHub and then executes the build in the `build.sh` script.
-The second dockerfile stage uses a lightweight Alpine base and only copies over the compiled module from the build stage.
-We then download the Hailo firmware version to match the driver version.

-The dockerfile executes the `load.sh` script which installs the firmware on the Hilo device and loads the previously built kernel module.

- - First it checks to see if the firmware is in our bind mount location.
-If not, it copies it there from the location it was downloaded in the Dockerfile.

- - It tells the kernel to look in the new bind mount location for the firmware

- - It then reloads the kernel module (with RPi5-specific parameters) via modprobe.
-This causes the firmware to be loaded from the newly specified location.

 ## Troubleshooting:
 For all of the commands below open a terminal session to detector.